associate Professor, College of Education and Rehabilitation

 - College of Education and Rehabilitation

-- Assistant Professor, Professional Preparation Program for Children with Visual Impairments & Multiple Disabilities
+- Associate Professor, Professional Preparation Program for Children with Visual Impairments & Multiple Disabilities

 - NLCSD Project Co-Director, National Leadership Consortium for Sensory Disabilities